 A big part of my job as a nutrition coach is to help athletes develop a proper hydration strategy, and this always turns into a conversation about Gatorade.
-Gatorade is a fine product, but there are many alternatives available that are better in different situations.
+It’s a fine product, but there are many alternatives available that are better in different situations.

 So, what are the best Gatorade substitutes?
 The best Gatorade substitutes are Nuun Endurance and Tailwind Endurance Fuel as they are high in electrolytes but have less sugar than Gatorade.
 Like Gatorade, these products can be taken during or after exercise to help you recover and improve your performance.

-Below, I’ll discuss why you should consider a Gatorade alternative, as well as my complete list of 17 substitutes for Gatorade, including natural alternatives, cheaper alternatives, and homemade options.
+Below, I’ll discuss why you should consider an alternative, as well as my complete list of 17 substitutes for Gatorade, including natural alternatives, cheaper replacements, and homemade options.

 Why You Should Consider A Gatorade Alternative (4 Reasons)

 Gatorade is a great product for the right person at the right time, but it’s not for everyone.

 There are four main reasons why you may want to look for a replacement:

 - It’s a processed food product

 High In Sugar